DakshSuryavanshi/Translate_project/README.md

 This project translates text on posters into regional languages and maps the translated text back onto the posters, creating localized versions of visual materials.
 The tool utilizes advanced image processing techniques combined with natural language processing (NLP) to detect, translate, and remap text.

+IndiTranslate is an innovative OCR-powered translation tool that aims to break language barriers by converting posters in various regional languages into English.
+With the rapid globalization and the increasing need for accessible information, this tool serves as an essential resource for individuals, businesses, and organizations that require accurate translations for better communication and understanding.

+## Demo Video

+Watch the demo video to see how IndiTranslate works [here](https://drive.google.com/uc?id=1QEbs_TleIe3HqEBPFDIG84nhE_D7mdam).

 Features

 	•	Text Detection: Extracts text from images or posters.